aopsahl25/final_project/README.md

 The Language Model Query Language, or LMQL, is a programming language that was designed with the express purpose of language model interaction.
 LMQL was developed by the SRI Lab at ETH Zürich and aims to make interactions between the user and language models smoother and more efficient.
 LMQL is unique in that it combines traditional programming with the ability to call large lanuage models (LLMs) in a user's code, allowing for the integration of LLM interaction natively at the level of program code.

-> <span style="color:gray; opacity:0.7;">For more information on LMQL from its developpers, users can visit the [LMQL website](https://lmql.ai/) or the SRI Lab's [GitHub repository](https://github.com/eth-sri/lmql) on LMQL.</span>
+> <span style="color:gray; opacity:0.7;">For more information on LMQL from its developpers, visit the [LMQL website](https://lmql.ai/) or the SRI Lab's [GitHub repository](https://github.com/eth-sri/lmql) on LMQL.</span>

-This tutorial gives a more detailed overview of LMQL works, walks through how to get started with LMQL, explores its main features, and evaluates the efectiveness and efficiency of those features in comparison to those of an LLM used without LMQL.
+This tutorial gives a more detailed overview of how LMQL works by walking through how to get started with LMQL, exploring its main features, and evaluating the efectiveness and efficiency of those features in comparison to direct API calls in Python.
 For follow-up questions about the tutorial or suggestions for improvement, please contact the author, [Amelia Opsahl](mailto:aopsahl25@cmc.edu).

 ## Understanding LMQL